dwp/snapshot-sender/README.md

 Compose configuration.
 The Dockerfile uses a multi-stage build so no pre-compilation is required.

-    make up-all

-The environment can be stopped without losing any data:

-    make down
+    make up

-Or completely removed including all data volumes:
+The environment can completely removed including all data volumes:

+    make add-containers-to-hosts

+## Run full local stack and integration tests against it

-    make destroy
+    make integration-all

 ## Run in an IDE

-First bring up the containerized versions of hbase, aws and dks:

-    make up-ancillary

-Then arrange for their docker level network names and IPs to be in your hosts files:
+Then arrange for the docker level network names and IPs to be in your hosts files:

-    make hosts
+    make add-containers-to-hosts

-Create a run configuration with the environment variable `SPRING_CONFIG_LOCATION` pointing to `resources/application-ide.properties` and a main class of `app.UcHistoricDataImporterApplication`, run this.
+Create a run configuration with the environment variable `SPRING_CONFIG_LOCATION` pointing to `resources/application-ide.properties` and a main class of `app.SnapshotSenderApplication.kt`, run this.

 ## Getting logs